capejs/capejs-rails/demo/greeter/TUTORIAL.md

 $ bin/rails g controller top index
 ```

-Edit the `app/views/top/index.html.erb` so that its content becomes like as:
+Edit `app/views/top/index.html.erb` so that its content becomes like as:

 ```ruby
 <h1>Greeter</h1>